pharo-ide/ClassAnnotation/README.md

 # Class Annotations
 This package introduces class annotations.
-They are first class objects.
-This package defines how to attach them to classes.
+Class annotations are first class objects and that attached to classes.
+Basically a class annation is a subclass of ClassAnnotation and a class to use it should use the <classAnnotation> on a class side method.

 ## Class annotation creation